Davin05/davintjia.github.io/_pages/about.md

 ---

-Welcome to the home page of Davin Tjia's personal website.
-I am a second-year undergraduate student in University of Washington's honors program studying engineering.
-I am most passionate about the interdisciplinary field of computational neuroscience, especially the cross-over between theoretical neuroscience and computer science.
-In addition, I am also interested in mathematics, bioengineering, and biological science in general.
-Outside of school, I enjoy reading, watching movies and TV shows, cooking and baking, and anything related to basketball.
-Currently, I am most excited about moving to Seattle in mid-September and stepping on Unviersity of
-Washington's campus for the first time despite, ironically, being their student for a full year.

-!
-This site is under construction: recently Move From Google Site to GitHub Page !
----
-Please come back later, thank you!
+Hi, this is Davin.
+I am a third year undergrad student at University of Washington studying computer science.
+I am in [WEIRD](https://weirdlab.cs.washington.edu/) lab advised by [Abhishek Gupta](https://abhishekunique.github.io/).
+I am interested in
+Robotics, Reinforcement Learning, Natural Language Processing, Computer Vision, and other Deep Learning related applications.
+I am particularly passionate about teaching robots to perceive this world, whether it is through interactions, language feedbacks, or visual cues.

+In my free time, I love watching movies and TV shows, reading, and hanging out with my friends.
+I also love watching basketball and follow NBA closely.

+Feel free to contact me through my email.